-The trouble is, long-time dieters have subjected themselves for so long to the flavorless foods of typical diets, particularly when they’re in a hurry, they don’t remember the easy ways to bump up the flavor in food.
+The trouble is, long-time dieters have subjected themselves for so long to the flavorless foods of typical diets, particularly when they’re in a hurry, they don’t appreciate the importance of eating food we like.
+Or if they do, they don’t remember the easy ways to bump up the flavor in food.
 Or they’re afraid of flavor-rich foods because of their fat or calorie content.

 This FitBriefing, then, is dedicated to helping those among us who are hungry for good-tasting food that meets our time demands and health needs.
 Try these tips for really loving the healthy food you’re eating!

 - Keep it real.
 For the most part, foods that have been modified in fat, sugar, etc., don’t have the full-blown flavor of the original.
 Just think low-fat salad dressing vs. the full-fat variety.
 Forget modified foods; relish the flavor of the real thing for the most impact.
 That flavor can also mean you need to eat less to feel satisfied.

 - Use rich foods as condiments.
 Blue cheese on a wedge of apple; goat cheese and/or toasted nuts topping a salad; avocado as a tasty spread for a turkey sandwich; oil-cured olives to add a flavor spark to primavera pasta; small bits of sautéed pancetta to really perk up a vegetable dish.
 The list goes on….

 - Experiment with seasonings and lighter condiments to add flavor, too.
 Balsamic vinegar is a staple in Italian fare, used to add interest to vegetables, meats, even a topping for strawberries.
 If you’re feeling flush, invest in traditional balsamic vinegar from Modena, Italy; it’s expensive but a really special treat.
 A simple thing like lemon pepper also adds great flavor to grilled meats and vegetables.